 M.4.1.3 Power class 3 devices

+The same antenna array asssumptions as in Clause M.2.1.3 apply.

 In order to make a reasonable trade-off between measurement uncertainties, at least the following number of points should be included in the measurement grid for TRP measurements for non-sparse antenna arrays case.
 If the re-positioning concept is not applied to TRP test cases:

 - 135 measurement grid points for constant density grid – Charged Particle implementation, with standard deviation of 0.23 dB.